turboflakes/crunch/README.md

     view       Inspect staking rewards for the given stashes and display claimed and unclaimed eras.
 ```

 Sub commands `crunch flakes` or `crunch rewards` are identical in terms of task execution.
-But logs, messages/notifications may differ, making **Crunch Bot** with `crunch flakes` a bit more fun!
+But logs, messages/notifications differ.

 ```bash
 #!/bin/bash
 $ ./target/debug/crunch flakes -h